max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 <br><br>

 <pre><code>
-ALL FUNCTIONS:
+HOW TO USE
 -------------------

-global.lsqs : Script Component
+lsqs : Script Component
  Returns the Script component this script is on.